 The Columbia Gorge AVA was established in 2004.
 It sits 60 miles east of Portland and straddles the Columbia River Gorge including both Oregon and Washington.
 We will be back later to explore Hiyu on the Oregon side, but today we were heading to Syncline on the Washington side.

 Syncline – into Washington Wine

-He spoke to us on biodynamics, Shale Rock Vineyard, the climate here in this section of the Gorge and the other vineyards he sources from, before walking us up to take in the vineyard and it’s views.
+He spoke to us on biodynamics, their Steep Creek Ranch Vineyard, the climate here in this section of the Gorge, and the other vineyards he sources from, before walking us up to take in the vineyard and its views.
 His Syrah has the best view of any of the grapes we have met so far.

 Again it was hard to pull ourselves away, but we headed out, this time driving on to the East end of the Yakima Valley.

 Back in the car, we headed further east on 14.
 We stopped to take in the expansive views of the gorge from time to time, watching the landscape transition from lush and green with steep cliffs to more arid and brown with rolling hills and wind farms.

 Horse Heaven Hills AVA